ArthurWerle/sentinel/README.md

 # Sentinel 👀
 ## Automated Cron Job to send emails when triggered
-### mainly created to watch for prices and send my personal invoices.
+### mainly created to watch for prices and send and email

 #### Dependencies
 - `serverless` framework